Blood tests a breakthrough in Alzheimer’s research

 In a time where undiagnosed health issues are at the top of our list of worries, the Alzheimer’s research community is, once again, helping us have some peace of mind.
 Researchers at the University of San Francisco (USF) have managed to pinpoint a protein that could be linked to cognitive impairment and decline.
 The protein, formally called pTau181, was found to have levels 3.5 times higher in the bloodstreams of Alzheimer’s patients than those of their healthy peers.
-With researchers saying that the new test has a similar accuracy than current PET scans and lumbar punctures in distinguishing Alzheimer's from frontotemporal dementia, this new way of testing could be a game-changer.
+With research sites saying that the new test has a similar accuracy than as current PET scans and lumbar punctures in distinguishing Alzheimer's from frontotemporal dementia, this new way of testing could be a game changer.

 What could this mean for current patients?

 While the test won’t directly affect current patients of the disease, the findings will surely go a long way in the study of proteins and their involvement in the disease.
 In fact, current clinical research in this area is providing ‘a very promising avenue of investigation’.
 A study by the University of Bristol was able to identify a decrease in the levels of a particular protein called ‘Dynamin related protein 1’ (Dpr1) in the prefrontal cortex of patients’ brains.
 More recently, researchers at St. Jude Children’s Hospital have been able to pinpoint a pathway in microglial cells, the primary immune cells of the brain and central nervous system, that may be prone to a buildup of a harmful protein linked with Alzheimer’s.